 In addition, everyone who witnesses public appreciation will register this subconsciously.
 Not only will they consider the company culture to be supportive and nurturing, they will also feel motivated to follow suit and seek praise themselves.

 Simply putting a staff member’s name to a project can help to promote engagement, especially when they are thanked for a fantastic job.
-Digital platforms and internal communication apps, make it easy to tag employees in this simple but effective form of recognition.
+Digital platforms and employee engagement apps, make it easy to tag employees in this simple but effective form of recognition.

 Why?
 Your employees will feel valued and appreciated if you celebrate what matters to them